mikezila/uQuake3/README.md

     - Meshes
     - Bezier patches
 - Textures are applied and mapped correctly.
 - Baked lightmaps are pulled from the .bsp and applied.
+Sort of.
+They're broken at current until I find a better way to apply them.
+They are supported though.

 ### What parts are not recreated?